Q. Is it safe to travel on a coach?

 Q. What if I need your driver to help me board, can they still do this safely?

-A. If your driver leaves their cab they’ll sanitise their hands, wear a face covering and visor and will keep a 2m distance.
+A. If your driver leaves their cab they’ll sanitise their hands, wear a face covering and visor and will keep their distance where they can.
 If the driver is lowering a ramp, helping with a wheelchair, they’ll ask customers to move aside to keep a safe distance.
 They’ll sanitise their hands once they’re back in their cab.

 To find out more, visit our Coronavirus safety information page.